 The physician assistant serves as a key clinical provider and team member in the treatment and management of the surgical patient in the operative, emergency department, medical-surgical floor and intensive care unit settings.
 The physician assistant will practice under the direction of the Chair of Surgery and other attending surgeons in a manner consistent with both the Board of Registration in Medicine regulations and hospital policy.
 Primarily, this individual will cover patients of BID-Needham physicians credentialed in the Department of Surgery and will also work collaboratively with the Hospitalist on the medical-surgical floor.
-The physician assistant is responsible for the initial assessment and admission of surgical patients; assisting in the evaluation and preparation of patients for surgery; caring for patients following surgery and in the intensive care unit setting.
+The physician assistant is responsible for the initial assessment and admission of surgical patients; assisting in the evaluation and preparation of patients for surgery; caring for patients following surgery.

 In collaboration with the physician completes pre-admission history and physical examination.
 Ensures that all requisite testing is completed.